 - A bit MSG

 These are the foods to be fed for our microbes.
 We'll show you where the microbes are in a minute.

-After mixing the food, feed them into a container:
+After mixing the food, feed the food into a jar of water:

 The water is where our microbes live.
 In it, we'll hope to cultivate some PSB that hang around there naturally.
 Feed a few spoons of food in.
 More or less is okay.